Multi-Agent Software Development: The Complete Guide for Developers (2026)

 Single-agent is fine when:

-The 40% of enterprise apps projected to use task-specific AI agents by end of 2026 aren't all using multi-agent for everything.
-Most are using it for the specific parts of their workflow where specialization pays off — code review, test generation, deployment checks — and keeping a single agent for the rest.
+The organizations adopting multi-agent aren't using it for everything.
+Most apply it to the specific parts of their workflow where specialization pays off: code review, test generation, deployment checks, and keep a single agent for the rest.

 Frequently Asked Questions